mohammadaliawan/launch_school_RB101/lesson_4/intro_to_pedac.md

   - These steps involve strucuring data in a certain way,

-### Algorithm Approach:
+## Algorithm Approach:

  - A logical sequence of steps for accomplishing a task or objective.
  - Closely linked to the data structures
  - the steps required to structure the data in a way that produces the required output.

+After selecting your data structures:

+1. Write a high level algorithm in simple english
   - Stay abstract and high level
    - write out the algorithm in plain english words.
 No formal psuedocode.
-   - avoid implementation details
+   - avoid implementation details.
+No psuedocode either
    - Dont worry about efficiency for now.

-   - See if any of the steps need further detail (e.g any vague steps that seem too complex to be just one step)
+2. Think about each step of the Algorithm.
+Which one seems the hardest.
+See if any of the steps need further detail (e.g any vague steps that seem too complex to be just one step)
+    - Extract a complex step to a mini problem
+    - Analyze the mini problem using PEDAC
+    - Come up with an algorithm for this mini problem, still avoiding implementation details.
     - You can come back to the algorithm to add implementation level notes once you start the implementation in code.
     - The primary objective is to come up with an algorithm that solves the problem.

-After selecting your data structures:

-1. Write a high level algorithm in simple english
-2. write out the psuedocode for the main method with SUBPROCESSES
-2. Next write out the main skeleton of the method

-3. Then go into a little more detail for the hardest step first in the algo
-4. Wrtie the pseudocode for this step
-5. Code this step and test

-6. repeat steps 3,4,5
+## Implementating a solution in code:

+- Translate the solution algorithm to code
+  - Create implementation level notes i.e psuedocoding
+  - THink about the algorithm in context of the programming language
+     - Language features and constraints
+     - Characteristics of data structures
+     - Built in functions/ methods
+     - syntax and coding patterns
+  - Create test cases
+  - Code with intent : What each line of code is doing